 Where originators, sponsors and securitisation vehicles wish to use the STS designation for their securitisations, investors, competent authorities and ESMA must be notified that the securitisation complies with the STS requirements and how the individual STS criteria are met.
-ESMA must then include the securitisation. in a list of reported STS securitisations which it makes available on its website for information purposes.
-Article 28 of the SR requires the involvement of an independent third party in the review of a securitisation for compliance with the STS requirements for investors, originators, sponsors and securitisation special purpose vehicles.
-These third parties, known as STS verifier, will be approved by the competent national supervisory authority (in Germany: BaFin).
-Their
+ESMA must then include the securitisation in a list of reported STS securitisations which it makes available on its website for information purposes.
+Article 28 of the SR requires the involvement of an independent third party in the review of a securitisation for compliance with the STS requirements for investors, originators, sponsors and securitisation SPEs.
+These third parties, known as STS verifiers, will be approved by the competent national supervisory authority (in Germany: BaFin).
+Their assessment is included in the originator s, sponsor's or SPV's notification to ESMA in accordance with Article 27 (2) of the SR and provides some certainty in the market that the rules will be applied in high quality and uniform manner.